 The cash settlement amounts shown above are entirely hypothetical; they are based on closing levels of the index that may not be achieved on the determination date and on assumptions that may prove to be erroneous.
 The actual market value of your notes on the stated maturity date or at any other time, including any time you may wish to sell your notes, may bear little relation to the hypothetical cash settlement amounts shown above, and these amounts should not be viewed as an indication of the financial return on an investment in the offered notes.
 The hypothetical cash settlement amounts on notes held to the stated maturity date in the examples above assume you purchased your notes at their face amount and have not been adjusted to reflect the actual issue price you pay for your notes.
 The return on your investment (whether positive or negative) in your notes will be affected by the amount you pay for your notes.
 If you purchase your notes for a price other than the face amount, the return on your investment will differ from, and may be significantly lower than, the hypothetical returns suggested by the above examples.
-Please read "Additional Risk Factors Specific to Your Notes - The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors" on page S-19.
+Please read "Additional Risk Factors Specific to Your Notes - The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors" on page S-14.

 Payments on the notes are economically equivalent to the amounts that would be paid on a combination of other instruments.
-For example, payments on the notes are economically equivalent to a combination of a zero coupon bond bought by the holder and one or more options entered into between the holder and us (with one or more implicit option premiums paid over time).
+For example, payments on the notes are economically equivalent to a combination of an interest-bearing bond bought by the holder and one or more options entered into between the holder and us (with one or more implicit option premiums paid over time).
 The discussion in this paragraph does not modify or affect the terms of the notes or the U.S. federal income tax treatment of the notes, as described elsewhere in this prospectus supplement.

-We cannot predict the actual closing levels of the index on each of the coupon determination dates or final index level on the determination date or what the market value of your notes will be on any particular trading day, nor can we predict the relationship between the index level and the market value of your notes at any time prior to the stated maturity date.
-The actual coupon payment, if any, that you will receive on each coupon payment date, the actual cash settlement amount that you will receive at maturity and the rate of return on the offered notes will depend on the actual closing level of the index on each coupon determination date and the actual final index level on the determination date, as determined by the note calculation agent as described above.
+We cannot predict the actual final index level or what the market value of your notes will be on any particular trading day, nor can we predict the relationship between the index level and the market value of your notes at any time prior to the stated maturity date.
+The actual amount that you will receive at maturity and the rate of return on the offered notes will depend on the actual final index level as determined by the note calculation agent as described above.
 Moreover, the assumptions on which the hypothetical returns are based may turn out to be inaccurate.
-Consequently, the amount of cash to be paid in respect of your notes on each of the coupon payment dates and on the stated maturity date may be very different from the information reflected in the table, chart and examples above.
+Consequently, the amount of cash to be paid in respect of your notes on the stated maturity date may be very different from the information reflected in the table, chart and examples above.